African-Robotics-Unit/boom-firmware/README.md

+# Startup procedure

+# Indexing procedure
+set the `pitchIndexPos` to 0
+get encoder value at known height/angle calculate encoder offset

+# Microcontroller
+The micro has interrupts on 3 encoders, is communicating with an IMU over I2C, is running a 20kHz PLL, and two Kalman filters.
+Only the Teensy 4.0 can run fast enough to have the main loop execute at 1kHz.

 # Communication
 The boom uses RS485 at 1M baud to send data to the Speedgoat.
 Data frames are sent at 1kHz.